Butter Pecan Pound Cake

 Bowl of butter pecan icing being whisked until smooth on a marble counter

-Step 9: Whisk together the pecan-infused butter with the remaining icing ingredients in a medium bowl until smooth and pourable.
+Whisk the cooled pecan-infused butter with the remaining icing ingredients until smooth and pourable.

 Finished butter pecan pound cake topped with thick glaze and a generous layer of chopped toasted pecans, cooling on a wire rack